 The system that collects and transmits payment information about the customer to the acceptor is known as a payment gateway.

-What is the payment gateways?
+What are the payment gateways?

 Why do you need a payment portal if it’s just a middleman?
 It’s worth noting that payments are card-not-present payments.
 The customer’s card cannot be swiped on a POS terminal, as it would be if the transaction were processed in-store.
 As a result, you may only rely on the card information provided by customers on the payment page.
 The fraud risk is much higher with card-not-present purchases, and that’s where a payment gateway comes in very handy.